cppalliance/cppalliance.github.io/_posts/2020-06-04-WebsitePreviews.md

 nav-class: dark
 categories: sam
 title: Automated Documentation Previews
-author: Sam Darwin
 author-id: sam
 ---
 # Overview

 Greetings, and welcome to my first blog post at The C++ Alliance.

 I've recently begun working on an interesting project for the Alliance which might also have more widespread applicability.
 The same requirement could possibly apply to your organization as well.

 Consider an open-source project that has multiple contributors who are submitting changes via pull-requests in Github.
 You'd like to have assurances that a pull-request passes all tests before being merged.
 That is done with continuous integration solutions such as Travis or Circle-CI, which are quite popular and well-known.
 Similarly, if the submission is *documentation*, you would like to be able to view the formatted output in it's final published format so you can review the layout, the colors, and so on.
 What would be the best way to build and publish documentation from pull requests?